Chrisx97/AchievementHunt/README.md

 Take down a Witch,

+Obtain the Absorption Potion Effect

 Die to a Cactus,

-Empty your hunger bar,
+Empty your Hunger Bar,

-Catch a fish with a rod,
+Catch a Fish with a Rod,

-Write a book,
+Write a Book,

 Opponent takes Fall Damage.